strongtz/i915-sriov-dkms/README.md

    ```
 1. Install the deb package with dpkg: `dpkg -i /tmp/i915-sriov-dkms_2025.10.09_amd64.deb`
 1. Once finished, the kernel commandline needs to be adjusted: `nano /etc/default/grub` and change `GRUB_CMDLINE_LINUX_DEFAULT` to `intel_iommu=on i915.enable_guc=3 i915.max_vfs=7 module_blacklist=xe`, or add to it if you have other arguments there already.
+1. You can also use `xe` driver instead of `i915` as described in the [Required Kernel Parameters](https://github.com/strongtz/i915-sriov-dkms?tab=readme-ov-file#required-kernel-parameters) section.
 1. Update `grub` and `initramfs` by executing `update-grub` and `update-initramfs -u`
 1. Optionally pin the kernel version and update the boot config via `proxmox-boot-tool`.
 1. In order to enable the VFs, a `sysfs` attribute must be set.
 Install `sysfsutils`, then do `echo "devices/pci0000:00/0000:00:02.0/sriov_numvfs = 7" > /etc/sysfs.conf`.